 Year 8, 9 and 10 students have a double period each week (1 hour) in which they work through a booklet guiding them through the core areas using various tasks and approaches to enhance learning.
-In Year 10, students will focus on contemporary music, music for special occasions and improvisation.
+Students study topics such as the Elements of Music, Film Music, Minimalism and Music for Special Occasions.
+They have opportunities to perform on a variety of classroom instruments including ukuleles and keyboards.